Help! OneDrive “Shared with me” not showing on desktop

 Step 3.
 In the Find window, enter onedrive and make sure to check all Look at options.
 Now click Find Next.

 Step 4.
 After finding the OneDrive entry, delete it, and repeat the previous step.
-Repeat this process until all the OneDrive entries in PC are deleted.
+Repeat this process until all the OneDrive entries in your PC are deleted.

 ✎Note: Generally, there may be about 20 entries on the PC, so this process may take a while.
 If you are using Windows 7 or 8.1, you can solve this problem by simply deleting the OneDrive entry from the registry.